TahaniRubert/bellabeat-capstone/README.md

 Case Study: Bellabeat Fitness Data Analysis – Google Data Analytics Capstone

 # Bellabeat Capstone – Google Data Analytics Certificate

+This case study analyzes smart device usage data from Fitbit to identify trends in physical activity, calorie expenditure, and sleep behavior.
+Using data analysis and visualization techniques, the project explores how users interact with their devices throughout the day and how these patterns can inform Bellabeat’s marketing strategy.
+The insights generated highlight opportunities for personalized engagement, habit-building features, and health-focused interventions aligned with real user behavior.

 ## ASK – Business Task

 **Business Task:**